 Uh… there are spelling mistakes on your websites

 Yes, it’s British English.
-I'm based in Melbourne, Australia, so my own copy is Aussie, mate.
+I'm based in Melbourne, Australia, so my own copy is true blue Aussie, mate.
 However, I do tailor my work to suit your target audience and can easily switch between British and American English as required.

 Can you insert my link into one of your articles?